xu-yuan1/openvino-docs/pages/documentation/model-optimization-guide/post-training-model-optimization/accuracy-aware-quantization.rst

    ./accuracy-aware-quantization/accuracy-aware-quantization-algorithm

 The Accuracy-aware Quantization algorithm allows to perform quantization while maintaining accuracy within a pre-defined range.
-Note that it should be used only if the :ref:`Default Quantization <doxid-pot_default_quantization_usage>` introduces a significant accuracy degradation.
+Note that it should be used only if the :ref:`Default Quantization <default_model_quantization>` introduces a significant accuracy degradation.
 The reason for it not being the primary choice is its potential for performance degradation, due to some layers getting reverted to the original precision.

-To proceed with this article, make sure you have read how to use :ref:`Default Quantization <doxid-pot_default_quantization_usage>`.
+To proceed with this article, make sure you have read how to use :ref:`Default Quantization <default_model_quantization>`.

 .. note:: The Accuracy-aware Quantization algorithm's behavior is different for the GNA ``target_device``.
 In this case it searches for the best configuration